0qln/Zettelkasten.obsidian/README.md

 Don't want vim bindings?
 Don't include the keys repository.
 Don't want the default appearance?
 Create your own repository or fork the default one. etc.

+You can use the components in other vaults as well. e.g. the [appearance](https://github.com/0qln/appearance.obsidian) component, has nothing to do with the Zettelkasten mythology in itself.

 The .obsidian-setup repository contains a helper script for setting up symlinks and copies.